craftykate/odin-project/README.md

 ## Projects

+_Lest you think I can't count, there are no projects in Chapter 01 to upload._

 ### Chapter 02 - Web Development 101
+_A healthy dose of everything_

 - **HTML:** [Recreate Google's Homepage](https://github.com/craftykate/odin-project/tree/master/Chapter_02-Web_Development_101/google_homepage)
 	- Using HTML and CSS, recreate google's search page